Govt extends FY21 ITR filing deadline for individuals till Sep 30 | Business

 Nangia & Co LLP Partner Shailesh Kumar said the extension of due dates is likely to provide some relief to taxpayers on the tax compliance front.

+Deloitte India Partner Saraswathi Kasturirangan said the tax withholding on salary for FY 20-21 had added complexities in terms of determining taxable employer contributions to PF, NPS and Superannuation, identifying and reporting interest accretions on the same, enabling employees to avail the deemed Leave Travel Concessions etc.

+''The extension of the timeline to file the quarterly e-TDS returns from May 31 to June 30 and the issue of Form 16 from June 15 to July 15 is, therefore, a welcome reprieve,'' Kasturirangan added.

+AKM Global Tax Partner Amit Maheswari said these extensions can save the taxpayers from penal and prosecution for non-complying as right now concentrating on the health and family is more important than fulfilling compliance requirements on time thereby, extension in due dates would definitely help ease the pressure in the minds of the taxpayers.
 The CBDT had on April 1 notified forms for filing I-T returns for 2020-21 fiscal, and said that keeping in view the ongoing crisis due to COVID pandemic and to facilitate the taxpayers, no significant change has been made in comparison to the last year's ITR Forms.
-The new ITR forms ask taxpayers if they are opting for a new tax regime.
+The new ITR forms ask taxpayers if they are opting for the new tax regime.

-For the 2020-21 fiscal, the government had given taxpayers the option to choose a new tax regime under section 115BAC of the I-T Act.

 Under this, annual income up to Rs 2.5 lakh is exempt from tax.
 Those individuals earning between Rs 2.5 lakh and Rs 5 lakh will pay 5 per cent tax.
 Income between Rs 5 and 7.5 lakh will be taxed at 10 per cent, while those between Rs 7.5 and 10 lakh at 15 per cent.